ecmwf/ecflow/docs/ug/user_manual/python_based_suite_definition/debugging_suite_definition/script_generation.rst

 - If the script file already exists, the script generation will fail.
   (To avoid overwriting user-specified .ecf scripts)
 - The generated scripts assume that ecflow_client executable is accessible.
-This can be overridden by adding an ecflow variable ECF_CLIENT_EXE_PATH
+This can be overridden by adding an ecFlow variable ECF_CLIENT_EXE_PATH
 - The generated header and tail include files, assume the server is on the local machine.